-I am me.
+That is the $64 question.
+Keep reading.
 I have been a web geek since 1995.
-Still remember the external 14,400 modem using dial-up to connect to the World-Wide Web on my 386 laptop using Netscape 1.1.
+I still remember the external 14,400 modem using dial-up to connect to the World-Wide Web on my 386 laptop using Netscape 1.1.
 Yes I was the chubby kid in high school who dragged a laptop to class.
-No easy feat in 1995.
+An easy target and no easy feat in 1995.
 I was on the internet before Al Gore invented it.